Charters concerning patients to which the François Baclesse Centre adheres:

-- access for these physicians to your medical file, via secure Internet
+- access to your medical file, via secure Internet, for these physicians.

 Your digitally shared medical file (or DMP in French).
 All healthcare facilities and hospitals are encouraged to share essential information from your medical file, including biology test results and medical imaging results.
 It can also include a patient’s living will and contact information for his/her appointed legal representative.
 It can be read by emergency department doctors, the general practitioner and other doctors duly authorised by the patient.

 All patients or members of their family and friends have the right to voice their opinion at the centre, in order to contribute towards improving the quality and the safety of healthcare.